 Although the geese have flown south for the winter, the snow continues to fly in the mountains around Whistler and our sixth day of Christmas is all about discovering a new way to shred pow.
 Ditch the skis, snowboard and/or snowshoes and hop on a snowmobile – it’s a fresh, new world of good times.

-Whistler snowmobile tours range from three-hour afternoon trips in the local forests or ski hill to epic seven-hour powderhound journeys into the wilderness of the incredible Callaghan Valley.
-Regardless of where you go, there’s something really fun and awesome about being able to hammer a throttle and bust through white fluffy powder in a way you never will on skis or boards.
+Whistler snowmobile tours range from three-hour afternoon trips in the local forests or ski hill to epic full-day powderhound journeys into the wilderness of the incredible Callaghan Valley.
+Regardless of where you go, there’s something really fun and awesome about being able to access the vast alpine and fresh powder in a way you never will on skis or boards.

-The must-do sled tour this holiday season is the Mountaintop Fondue.
-Guides from Canadian Wilderness Adventures lead a convoy up Blackcomb Mountain to the Crystal Hut for a candlelit fondue dinner accompanied by live acoustic melodies and a single glass of fine wine at 6,000 feet above sea level.
+The must-do sled adventure this holiday season is the Mountaintop Fondue.
+Guides from Canadian Wilderness Adventures lead a convoy up Blackcomb Mountain to the Crystal Hut for a candlelit fondue dinner accompanied by live acoustic melodies at 6,000 feet above sea level.

 Few things are as magical as being in the high alpine after dark with Whistler Village twinkling below and the winter moon reflecting off the sea of glaciers and peaks.
-Throw in a cheese fondue and a few hundred horsepower of motorized good times to get you there and back and the experience becomes “all-time.”
+Throw in a cheese fondue, charcuterie and a guided snowmobile ride to get you there and back and the experience becomes “all-time.”

 If you fancy going a little further afield then there’s always the Callaghan backcountry Steak Night dinner option.
-As dusk falls you venture up Sproatt Mountain for a three-course steak dinner cooked on an old-fashioned wood stove grill.
+As dusk falls you venture up Sproatt Mountain for a three-course steak dinner cooked on an old-fashioned wood stove and grill in a rustic cabin.
 How Canadian is that?
-Your Angus beef sirloin is served with garlic mashed potatoes, seasonal vegetables and a feature dessert.
+Your Angus beef sirloin is served with garlic mashed potatoes, seasonal vegetables and a feature dessert (vegetarian and vegan options are available).

 Book the New Year’s Eve Fondue or any other snowmobile trip on Whistler.com.